 The Outpatient Facility section represents services performed in an outpatient facility and billed utilizing the 837i format or UB04 (CMS 1450) claim form.
-For medical services provided by hospital outpatient clinics or ambulatory surgical centers under AS 23.30 (Alaska Workers' Compensation Act), an outpatient conversion factor of \$221.79 shall be applied to the hospital relative weights established for each Current Procedural Terminology (CPT®) or Ambulatory Payment Classifications (APC) code adopted by reference in 8 AAC 45.083(m).
-Outpatient hospital and ambulatory surgical center reimbursement uses a single conversion factor and hospital relative weights.
+For medical services provided by hospital outpatient clinics or ambulatory surgical centers under AS 23.30 (Alaska Workers' Compensation Act), a conversion factor shall be applied to the hospital outpatient relative weights established for each Current Procedural Terminology (CPT®) or Ambulatory Payment Classifications (APC) code adopted by reference in 8 AAC 45.083(m).
+The outpatient facility conversion factor will be \$221.79 and the ambulatory surgical center (ASC) conversion factor will be \$177.00.
 Payment determination, packaging, and discounting methodology shall follow the CMS OPPS methodology for hospital outpatient and ambulatory surgical centers (ASCs).
-For procedures performed in an outpatient setting, implants shall be paid at invoice plus 10 percent.
+For procedures performed in an outpatient setting, implants shall be paid at manufacturer/supplier's invoice plus 10 percent.